You’ve found yourself so utterly focused that nothing else matters, all you see is the task ahead of you and how to go about tackling it.

-Multitasking sounds like a skill you aught to learn if you’re going to be productive.
-In practice, trying to do multiple tasks simultaneously results in hindered productivity due to the that fifteen-minute buffer period.
+Multitasking sounds like a skill you ought to learn if you’re going to be productive.
+In practice, trying to do multiple tasks simultaneously results in hindered productivity due to that fifteen minute buffer period.

 If you’re interested in learning a little more about the psychology of task switching I recommend reading this article.

 Eat a healthy diet

 Make sure you’re eating healthy on a regular basis.
 Properly feeding your brain requires eating a wholesome diet containing Omega 3, and 6 fatty acids.
 These are the building blocks of your brain’s neurons, which are the foundation of where your thoughts are formed.

 If you think of your brain as an engine it would be best to feed it good quality slow burning fuel.
 Avoid high octane foods that deliver an immediate burst of energy followed by a crash.
 Energy drinks may sound like a great way to induce your flow, but they certainly aren’t sustainable.